 Day 2- Yellowstone Lake Scenicruise

-Spend the morning relaxing, or head down to the hotel’s restaurant for a full breakfast as you prepare to board the Lake Queen for a one-hour guided tour of Yellowstone Lake.
-The boat departs Bridge Bay Marina and heads out and around Stevenson Island before returning, where you will see the remains of the SS E.C.
+Spend the morning relaxing, or head down to the hotel’s restaurant for a full breakfast as you prepare to board the Lake Queen for a one-hour guided Scenicruise of Yellowstone Lake.
+The boat departs Bridge Bay Marina and heads out and around Stevenson Island, where you will see the remains of the SS E.C.
 Waters, and hear about the “colorful” man who had her built.
 While on the water, keep your eyes peeled and cameras ready for eagles, ospreys, and shoreline wanderers such as waterfowl, and occasionally elk and bison.

 Day 3- Saddle Up Adventure

 On your third day, grab your cowboy boots and your most comfortable pair of wranglers and get ready to head out on the trails with your horse.
 At Roosevelt Corrals, you’ll be treated to a memorable horseback ride through the sagebrush, streams, and more.
 You’ll feel completely relaxed while taking in the beautiful views of Pleasant Valley and Hellroy Mountain before looping back to the corral, with some great memories and a big smile on your face.

 You may think life in Yellowstone is a constant adventure, and it can be.
 But when you’re looking for some rest and relaxation, there’s plenty of that, too.
 Going with the flow, enjoying the park at your own pace, is a wonderful way to explore the world’s first national park, especially in the spring when there are fewer visitors and more savings